Lyndros/masternode_installer/README.md

 # 6. Firewall
 During the installation ufw firewall profiles had been installed.
-Before activating firewall please check that SSH rule is present and configured, so please open
-the and double check the file /etc/ufw/applications.d/openssh-server.
+Before activating firewall please check that SSH rule is present and configured, the file can be found in /etc/ufw/applications.d/openssh-server.

 Finally activate with:
 ```